MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-10-applications.md

 relevantTo: [windows10]
 weight: 5
 ---
-## Description and screenshots might change as Nuget for Windows UWP is being worked on.

 ## Overview
 The MobileFirst Platform Foundation SDK provides a set of API methods enabling a developer to implement various MobileFirst features, such as: authentication and security mechanisms, notifications, resource requests, collecting analytics data and more.